Kristen Perrin, author portrait

 Kristen Perrin

-Kristen Perrin is originally from Seattle, Washington, where she spent several years working as a bookseller before moving to the UK to do a master's and PhD.
+Kristen Perrin is the New York Times bestselling author of the Castle Knoll Murder Mystery series.
+She is originally from Seattle, Washington, where she spent several years working as a bookseller before moving to the UK to do a master's and PhD.
 She lives with her family in Surrey, where she can be found poking around vintage bookstores, stomping in the mud with her two kids, and collecting too many plants.
-Her middle grade novel Attie and the World Breakers was published in German, Dutch, and Polish.
-The nationally bestselling How to Solve Your Own Murder was her adult debut.
+Her middle-grade series, Attie and the World Breakers, was published in German, Dutch, and Polish.
+How to Solve Your Own Murder was her adult debut.

 How to Solve Your Own Murder